 The development of a control strategy requires a structured process and a multi-disciplinary team of experts to link pharmaceutical development to the manufacturing process and engineering controls of process equipment.

-From patient to product - outline the quality target product profile (QTPP)
+1. From patient to product - outline the quality target product profile (QTPP)

 Patients or healthcare professionals will give their input on how the product should ideally be designed.
 These patient needs are outlined in the QTPP under quality characteristics, and include administration form, dosage, purity and container closure system.

-From product to process - identify the critical quality attributes (CQAs)
+2. From product to process - identify the critical quality attributes (CQAs)

 Once the QTPP is defined, you must identify the CQAs and rate them by severity, with an emphasis on the product safety, efficacy and quality.
-In other words, what is the consequence to the patient if the CQA varies?
+In other words, what is the consequence for the patient if the CQA varies?

-There is then an evaluation of the proposed manufacturing process steps and the material used in relation to their impact on the different CQAs.
+Then, you should evaluate the proposed manufacturing process steps and the material used in relation to their impact on the different CQAs.

-From process to production - an evaluation using scientific and risk-based prinicples
+3. From process to production - an evaluation using scientific and risk-based prinicples

-Variations in the CQA are also evaluated depending on differences in the process parameters and material quality.
+Variations in the CQA should also be evaluated depending on differences in the process parameters and material quality.
 This can occur, for example, when there is a failure in the process, or a difference in raw material quality.

-To determine the risk, you combine this with a facility-dependent evaluation of the likelihood of failure, and the probability of detecting the failure mode.
+To determine risk, you must combine this knowledge with a facility-dependent evaluation of the likelihood of failure, and the probability of detecting the failure mode.
 The outcome of the process risk assessment, such as a Process FMECA or FMEA, shapes the control strategy, including the identified risk control measures and monitoring setup.

-From equipment to process to product - what are the critical aspects?
+4. From equipment to process to product - what are the critical aspects?

-Aspects of equipment that have an influence on a CQA are often referred to as critical aspects (CAs).
-A CA might be a critical process parameter and its control system, or a design feature of the equipment.
+Aspects of equipment that have an influence on CQAs are often referred to as critical aspects (CAs).
+A CA might be a critical process parameter and its control system or a design feature of the equipment.

 These CAs must be identified during the process risk assessment.
-This is to ensure that the equipment qualification plan and equipment maintenance plan can be integrated into the overall control strategy.
+This ensures that the equipment qualification plan and equipment maintenance plan can be integrated into the overall control strategy.

-An interdisciplinary approach
+5. An interdisciplinary approach